aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 pecl list
 ```

-The may look something like this:
+The output may look something like this if we have the xdebug and redis extensions installed:

 ```bash
 Package Version State